 Armenian homoglyphs

-Cyrillic script has the following cross-script variants with Armenian script.
-Although Armenian GP has three variants, the opinion of Cyrillic GP was that those graphemes are not entirely identical, and they are shown in table of confusable code points.
+The Cyrillic script has the following cross-script variants with the Armenian script.
+Although the Armenian GP gives three variants, the opinion of the Cyrillic GP was that those graphemes are not entirely identical, and they are shown in table of confusable code points.

 However, based on feedback from the Integration Panel, the case for a homoglyph relation is strong in the case of the following three code points (from the Latin, Cyrillic and Armenian scripts respectively): h (U+0068), һ (U+04BB) and հ (U+0570).
 These all have glyphs like a lower-case Latin h.
 They look different in different fonts; however, there is an ongoing effort to extend existing fonts to cover all three.
 The following is a screenshot showing these code points in a recent version of Windows for fonts that have been extended in this way.
 Therefore, there may be a trend for modern user interface font designs to minimize the differences between these scripts, such that certain code points become exact homoglyphs in many contexts.

-Noting that the Armenian LGR proposal already identifies these as homoglyphs, Cyrillic GP is adding them to its LGR proposal as well, after reviewing the feedback from the Integration Panel.
+Noting that the Armenian LGR proposal already identifies these as homoglyphs, the Cyrillic GP is adding them to its LGR proposal as well, after reviewing the feedback from the Integration Panel.